 Research Governance consists of two key processes which can be progressed concurrently:

 All research within Northern NSW (NNSW) Local Health District (LHD) and/or the Mid North Coast (MNC) LHD involving patients (including health information) and/or health service employees, must be ethically and scientifically reviewed and approved by a Human Research Ethics Committee (HREC) in accordance with the National Health and Medical Research Council (NHMRC) National Statement on Ethical Conduct in Human Research (2007).

 Ethics approval can be obtained in the following ways:

 - single-site within NNSW or MNC LHDs from the North Coast NSW HREC,

 - multiple-sites within NSW from a ‘Certified NSW HREC’, or

 - multiple-sites nationwide from a ‘Certified HREC’ under the National Mutual Acceptance scheme.

 Process 2: Site specific authorisation

 All research to be conducted within NNSW and/or MND LHDs must also have site specific authorisation prior to commencement.
-As of 31 August 2017, applications for Site Specific Assessment (SSA) must be submitted using the SSA Form via the Online Forms Website.
-The Online Forms Website provides guidance on how to complete the application forms and details the supporting documents required for making an application.
+Applications for Site Specific Assessment (SSA) must be submitted using the SSA Form via the Research Ethics Governance Information System (REGIS) for all new local and multi-site National Mutual Acceptance (NMA) projects.
+The REGIS website provides guidance on how to complete the application forms and details the supporting documents required for making an application.